Keeper of the Seven Keys: The Legacy

 Keeper of the Seven Keys: The Legacy is the eleventh studio album by German power metal band Helloween, released in 2005.
-It is the first album with new and current drummer Dani Löble and a continuation to their 1987 and 1988 albums Keeper of the Seven Keys, Parts I and II.
+It is the first album with new and current drummer Dani Löble and a continuation of their 1987 and 1988 albums Keeper of the Seven Keys, Parts I and II.
 The album is a double CD with nearly 80 minutes playing time and comes in a digipack with 6 flaps.
 It was produced by Charlie Bauerfeind (Blind Guardian, Halford, Rage) and features Blackmore's Night singer Candice Night on the track "Light The Universe".
-The album’s opening track, “King for 1000 Years” is, to date, the longest song released by the band.
+The album's opening track, “The King for a 1000 Years” is, to date, the longest song released by the band.

 When asked about what inspired them to make a third Keeper album, bassist Markus Grosskopf said:

 The intro of the song "Occasion Avenue" uses samples from "Halloween", "Eagle Fly Free" and "Keeper of the Seven Keys" with Michael Kiske on vocals.
 One of the samples is a clip from a previously unreleased live version of "Keys" with Kiske singing the first part of the chorus and the crowd joining in.